mdvanes/polygram/BLOG.md

 # App vs Element
-One thing to do Typescript for polymer app, other thing for reusable polymer component.
+It is one thing to do Typescript for polymer app, but another thing for reusable polymer component.
 The current solution will generate a compiled app, but does not allow importing (check?) and how about lazy loading?
 Current compilation is one huge blob.